xenoliss/bitfinex-api/readme.md

 }
 ```

-Feel free to dig in the individual endpoints source code (in the `api/public` and `api/authenticated` folders) to see how the implementations vary depending on the endpoint path, query and body parameters.
+Feel free to dig in the individual endpoints source code (in the [`api/public`](https://github.com/xenoliss/bitfinex-rs/tree/main/src/api/public) and [`api/authenticated`](https://github.com/xenoliss/bitfinex-rs/tree/main/src/api/authenticated) directories) to see how the implementations vary depending on the endpoint path, query and body parameters.

 ## Implemented Endpoints